 ments subfield in the HE MIMO Control field equal to n is not requested.

+(#5546) If a BFRP Trigger frame solicits an EHT compressed beamforming/CQI report, all of the bits in the Feedback Segment Retransmission Bitmap subfield are set to 1.

 9.3.1.22.5 MU-RTS Trigger frame format